Economic growth means an increase in real GDP – this leads to higher output and higher average incomes.

 - However, equally economic growth can reduce relative poverty and inequality.
 Higher growth tends to enable governments to be able to afford welfare states and offer a minimum level of production.
 Economic growth from 1900 to 1970 helped reduce levels of inequality in the US and Europe.

-Economic growth has many obvious benefits however the desirability depends upon many factors such as; the nature of growth, is growth sustainable?
+Economic growth has many obvious benefits however the desirability depends upon many factors such as; the nature of growth, is the growth sustainable?
 Does it harm the environment?
-However, rather than trying to stop economic growth, it is better to concentrate on improving the nature of economic growth.
+However, rather than trying to stop economic growth, it is better to concentrate on improving the nature of economic growth and being aware that many factors determine the desirability of economic growth.